-Harry Colt was born in 1869 and learned golf on nearby Malvern Common, being educated at Monkton Combe School, Bath.
+Harry Shapland Colt was born in 1869 and learned golf on nearby Malvern Common, being educated at Monkton Combe School, Bath.
 At Cambridge University he became a well known Golfer, captaining the team in 1890, later playing in many Amateur and one Open Championship.
-On graduating, he became a solicitor in Hastings, a member of the R and A, and of its Rules Committee.
+On graduating, he became a solicitor in Hastings, a member of the R&A, and of its Rules Committee.

-At his death in 1951 he had designed 115 courses, many now considered classics, and 300 in partnership, including Europe, North and South America, and Asia.
+After leaving Sunningdale Colt travelled to America teaming up with George Crump in 1918 to design Pine Valley Golf Club.
 In 1923 he created the Sunningdale New Course, and in 1924 was Club Captain.
 After the Simpson redesign in 1934 Colt and JSF Morrison arrived at today’s layout in 1939.
-His years at Sunningdale are covered in a chapter in his biography, Colt &Co, by Fred Hawtree.